Eyreon/FLsun-V400/README.md

  - Add the following line in Cura at the start GCODE after G28 to actually load the meshes for the print, please use the following:
    <code>BED_MESH_PROFILE LOAD=default</code> > if you use a different naming convention for your printers config, please use that name instead.
- - Please find the profile I use in cura and feel free to import it: https://github.com/Eyreon/FLsun-V400/blob/main/Cura%20profile%20for%20PLA%20and%20PLA%2B.curaprofile
+ - Please find the profile I use in cura and feel free to import it: https://github.com/Eyreon/FLsun-V400/blob/main/Cura%20profile%20for%20PLA%20and%20PLA%2B.curaprofile I would like to thank @Amazon62 for sharing his work.